A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: CALM in Rsync Systems

-and we attach $\texttt{SCR}()$ to the queries in which $R$ is negated.
-Here we have employed two different types of aggregate functions: stratified aggregates, with the usual semantics, and \emph{monotonic aggregates} as defined in \cite{DBLP:journals/vldb/MazuranSZ13}, labeled with the $fs$ (\emph{frequency support}) prefix.
-Differently from stratified aggregates always returning a single value -- i.e., the application of a function over a stable multi-set of values -- for monotonic aggregation, a monotonically evolving distribution of values is instead returned, based on the evolution of the instances defining the body.
-Queries (\ref{eq:snapshot_1}) - (\ref{eq:snapshot_3}) are hence used to define when \texttt{SCR} is true, i.e., when $n$ $NULL$ messages have been received for relation $R$, with $n$ the number of active nodes in the network.
-Once \texttt{SCR} is true, negation can be safely applied over $R$, so the related query can be evaluated (if no other negative literal appears in the same query).
-Note how we have employed monotonic and stratified aggregates: since we do not know when \texttt{NullR} is stable, we cannot apply to it stratified aggregates nor negation, while we can definitely use a stratified aggregate over \texttt{All}.
-Interestingly, just by moving from a \emph{rsfd} system to a \emph{rsbv} system, both $system$ relations must be employed to implement snapshot coordination, therefore non-monotonic chained recursion bounded queries are no more embarrassingly parallel.
-This is consistent with \cite{Ameloot:2013:RTD:2450142.2450151}: non-monotonic queries are neither coordination nor communication-free, and both \texttt{Id} and \texttt{All} relations are required.
-In non-deterministic delivery systems, we then have that syncausality degenerates into the Lamport's happen-before relation \cite{Lamport:1978:TCO:359545.359563}.
-Figure \ref{fig:hierarchy_queries_rsbd} depicts this new situation in which snapshot coordination code is injected in the specification.
+and we attach the final seal $\texttt{FSR}()$ to the queries in which $R$ is negated.
+Queries (\ref{eq:snapshot_1}) - (\ref{eq:snapshot_3}) are used to define when \texttt{FSR} is true, \ie when $n$ $\texttt{NULL}$ messages have been received for relation $R$, with $n$ the number of nodes in the network.
+Once \texttt{FSR} is true, negation can be safely applied over $R$, so the related query can be evaluated (if no other negative literal appears in the same query).
+Note how we have employed monotonic and stratified aggregates: since we do not know when \texttt{SealR} is stable, we cannot apply to it stratified aggregates nor negation, while we can definitely use a stratified aggregate over \texttt{All}.
+Interestingly, just by moving from a \emph{bsp} system to a \emph{bsp-d} system, both $system$ relations must be employed to implement snapshot coordination, and non-monotonic, connected, recursion-delimited queries are no longer embarrassingly parallel.
+This is consistent with \cite{AmelootNB13}: non-monotonic queries are neither coordination- nor communication-free, and both \texttt{Id} and \texttt{All} relations are required.
+In \emph{bsp-d} systems, we then have that syncausality degenerates into the Lamport's happens-before relation \cite{Lamport:1978:TCO:359545.359563}.
+Figure \ref{fig:hierarchy_queries_ndet} depicts this new situation in which snapshot coordination code is injected into non-monotonic specifications.